Reds rally behind Galvis’ slam to beat Mariners | Devdiscourse

-Freddy Galvis hit a grand slam with two outs in the seventh inning as the Cincinnati Reds rallied to beat the host Seattle Mariners 11-5 on Thursday night.
+Freddy Galvis hit a grand slam with two outs in the seventh inning as the Cincinnati Reds rallied for a 11-5 victory against the host Seattle Mariners on Thursday night.
 Curt Casali and Eugenio Suarez added two-run homers in the eighth as the Reds avoided being swept in the three-game interleague series.

 Mariners right-hander Justin Dunn, making his major league debut, didn't make it out of the first inning despite not allowing a hit.
 Dunn walked five of the seven batters he faced and allowed sacrifice flies to Aquino and Phillip Ervin.
 The Mariners tied it at 2-2 in the second as Lewis led off with a double to center and, an out later, Moore hit a two-run homer into the Cincinnati bullpen in left field off Reds right-hander Tyler Mahle.